Domination of the rectangular queen's graph: Construction of dominating sets

 The simplest centrally strong sets occur with $m_{1} \geq 1$, $n_{1} = 1$ and $k = 0$, where we get $m_{1}$ queens occupying all squares of the $m_{1} \times 1$ board $C$, and the following bound (which we have stated in terms of $m = m_{1} + 2$).
 For $3 \leq m \leq 10$ at least, this bound gives the exact value of $\gamma(\q{m}{(2m-3)})$.

 \begin{prop} For $m \geq 3$, $\gamma(\q{m}{(2m-3)}) \leq m-2$. \end{prop}

-We next consider the effect of (\ref{linearcon}) and (\ref{plleleq}) on the search for centrally strong sets.
-Symmetry and the requirement that each \dd\ contains exactly one square of $D$ imply that the sum of the \dd\ numbers of $D$ is zero.
-Similarly the sum of the \sd\ numbers of $D$ is zero, and then (\ref{linearcon}) implies that $\sum_{(x, y) \in D} x = 0$ and $\sum_{(x, y) \in D} y = 0$.
-As we require a centrally strong set to occupy all (extended) columns of the sub-board, we regard the $n_{1}$ numbers of these columns as required column numbers; by symmetry their sum is zero.
-As $C$ has $n_{1}$ columns and $g$ occupied squares, there will be $g - n_{1} = m_{1}-2k-1$ auxiliary column numbers, each having parity opposite to that of $n_{1}$.
-Since $\sum_{(x, y) \in D} x = 0$ and all required column numbers sum to zero, so do the auxiliary column numbers.
-Similarly there will be $m_{1}$ required row numbers and $g - m_{1} = n_{1} - 2k - 1$ auxiliary row numbers, with sum zero, each having parity opposite to that of $m_{1}$.
-If $D$ is strict, then all numbers of occupied columns have absolute value at most $n_{1} - 1$ and all numbers of occupied rows have absolute value at most $m_{1} - 1$.
-(We have required that $m_{1}, n_{1}$ not both be even because if they were, there would be an odd number of auxiliary row numbers, each odd, so their sum could not be even, thus not zero.)
+We next consider the ef{\kern0pt}fect of (\ref{linearcon}) and (\ref{plleleq}) on the search for centrally strong sets.
+Symmetry and the requirement that each \dd\ contains exactly one square of $D$ imply that the sum of the \dd\ indices of $D$ is zero.
+Similarly the sum of the \sd\ indices of $D$ is zero, and then (\ref{linearcon}) implies that $\sum_{(x, y) \in D} x = 0$ and $\sum_{(x, y) \in D} y = 0$.
+As we require a centrally strong set to occupy all (extended) columns of the sub-board, we regard the $n_{1}$ indices of these columns as required column indices; by symmetry their sum is zero.
+As $C$ has $n_{1}$ columns and $g$ occupied squares, there will be $g - n_{1} = m_{1}-2k-1$ auxiliary column indices, each having parity opposite to that of $n_{1}$.
+Since $\sum_{(x, y) \in D} x = 0$ and all required column indices sum to zero, so do the auxiliary column indices.
+Similarly there will be $m_{1}$ required row indices and $g - m_{1} = n_{1} - 2k - 1$ auxiliary row indices, with sum zero, each having parity opposite to that of $m_{1}$.
+If $D$ is strict, then all indices of occupied columns have absolute value at most $n_{1} - 1$ and all indices of occupied rows have absolute value at most $m_{1} - 1$.
+(We have required that $m_{1}, n_{1}$ not both be even because if they were, there would be an odd number of auxiliary row indices, each odd, so their sum could not be even, thus not zero.)